 Around the same time, a friend at my yoga studio who was studying acupuncture recommended I setup an appointment with an intern at the Emperor’s college acupuncture clinic.
 That piece of advice inexorably changed my life path.
 I received my first acupuncture treatment the next week, and enrolled in the program soon thereafter.
 The rest is history. 🙂

-I am the grateful father of my amazing daughter, Kaya, and love hiking and camping, cooking, practicing yoga, and, of course, playing music!
+I am the grateful father to my amazing daughter, Kaya, and love hiking, biking and camping, reading, practicing yoga, and, of course, playing music!

 - Master’s Degree: Traditional Oriental Medicine.
 Emperor’s College, Santa Monica, CA